rancher/docs/content/rancher/v2.x/en/faq/technical/_index.md

   * `pod-eviction-timeout`: The grace period for deleting pods on failed nodes (default 5m0s)

 See [Kubernetes: kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) and [Kubernetes: kube-controller-manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/) for more information on these settings.

+### Can I use keyboard shortcuts in the UI?

+Yes, most parts of the UI can be reached using keyboard shortcuts.
+For an overview of the available shortcuts, press `?` anywhere in the UI.